ESG Indicators

 • Another important achievement of the quarter is that Cogna is now part of the Mulher 360 movement, which promotes gender equality and female empowerment.
 This membership reinforces our commitment to diversity and inclusion, in addition to strengthening our organizational culture.
 By joining the network, we contribute to a fairer and more equal future for women in Brazil.

 SDGs GRI Indirect economic impact* 9 Unit.
-First Half 2025 2024
+2024 2025

 Image of the SDG 4 logo - Quality Education